yecicen/networkoptimizationaegea/README.md

 d(8)=min {357,d(7)+c78} = min { 357, 327+96 } = 357km*
 [ 0*            39*           180*        216*         255*         316*         327*        357* ]

-The shortest path problem can be solved as a minimum cost flow problem: Send unit flow from the source node s to every other node in the network[1]
+**The shortest path problem can be solved as a minimum cost flow problem: Send unit flow from the source node s to every other node in the network**
-##Decision variables:
+## Decision variables:
 xij = boolean, is there path from node i to j cij = distance from node i to j